Here is why I insert a “sic” after all my references to “World War” in Learner.

 Instinctively, weapons elites step up the level of social stress.
 If no valid reason exists, some bogus Cause can always be found.
 Class privilege; economic shell games; race, ethnic or religious bigotry; meaningless cultural controversies; private drug use; faith, magic and hysteria: the more trivial the controversy and the more intractable it seems, the better.

 Second, the evildoers attempt to erase public recall of the harm they’ve done.
 Creative explanations – both rational and irrational – justify much of their evil.
 Prior victimization figures prominently.
 Perpetrators find some way, any way, to shrug off their aching shame and ward off criticism after the fact.
-Their reflexive reaction is to protect their pricked conscience if not their psychopathic lack of such.
+Their reflexive reaction is to protect their pricked conscience if not their psychopath’s lack of such.

 “Nothing much really happened.
 Their accusations are gross exaggerations.
 Everything that did take place was beyond our control.
 Someone else gave the orders.
 Besides, they deserved what they got.”

 The third attitude is perhaps the most significant: that of onlookers.
 Many react with studied indifference and passivity, concluding that their interference could not influence outcomes except to earn them the role of next victim.
-On the contrary, the slightest interference by random onlookers makes most perpetrators hesitate; it allows their victims momentary opportunity to defend themselves and slip away.
+On the contrary, the slightest interference by random onlookers makes most perpetrators hesitate; it allows their victims a momentary opportunity to defend themselves and slip away.

 My own experience as a common witness?
 I must admit that I’ve trivialized the suffering of victims I’ve observed, more so perhaps than the victimizers have.
 I am therefore guiltier than them in the long run.
 And my well-deserved turn will come next, without anyone’s intervention.

-When unspeakable acts are committed with official sanction, every survivor must bear their share of guilt.
+When unspeakable acts are committed with official sanction, survivors must bear their share of guilt.
 According to Antjie Krog in Country of My Skull: Guilt, Sorrow and the Limits of Forgiveness in the New South Africa (p.
 123), German theologians formulated four categories of war guilt after World War II (sic):

 · criminal guilt for the hands-on killers;